-Advanced manufacturing requires the proper planning of resources, quality management, effective use of tools on the shop floor, management of equipment and human schedules, and quick responses to interruptions and unplanned events.
-Enterprise Resource Planning systems (ERPs) are specifically designed to manage company-wide resources, scheduling, and supply chain requirements and interruptions.
-Most advanced manufacturing environments either employ or use to some degree ERP systems to orchestrate the many moving parts in order to compete on a global scale.
+Advanced manufacturing requires careful coordination of resources, quality management, shop floor tools, equipment and human schedules, and quick responses to interruptions or unplanned events.
+Enterprise Resource Planning (ERP) systems manage company-wide resources, scheduling, and supply chain requirements.
+Most advanced manufacturers employ ERP systems to orchestrate high-level operations, but ERPs lack the granularity needed to put the right materials, in front of the right tools, at the right time on a dynamic and complex production line.

 What is an MES?